Try Paramount+ free for 7 days

 The content is neatly organised and you can even search for something to watch based on mood, theme, events and more.
 You can create BingeLists or, if you don't know what to watch, use the Surprise Me! feature, which automatically starts playing a random title for you.
 It's excellent for when you feel like you're wasting hours aimlessly browsing for an appealing show or movie.
 You can also watch several Foxtel channels live.
 Closed captions are available across an extensive range of content.

 So, should I get Foxtel/BINGE or Paramount Plus?

 If you're after HBO titles, Foxtel is the obvious pick.
 You get more recent movies and more live sport.
 A pay TV subscription tends to get expensive, which applies to Foxtel Now as well.
-BINGE, on the other hand, is great for those who don't care about sport and just want to enjoy some great on-demand entertainment.
+On the other hand, BINGE is great for those who don't care about sport and just want to enjoy some great on-demand entertainment.

 At the end of the day, you can't go wrong with any of these.
 Our advice?
 Consider the information above and take advantage of the free trials to make an informed decision.

 Where to watch Travel Guides online in Australia

 How would you fare as a travel critic?

 Where to watch La Brea online in Australia

 Where to watch Resident Alien online in Australia